mgondan/rolog/README.md

 More detailed installation instructions are found on the SWI-Prolog webpage.

 _Please note:_ There is currently a problem with missing symbols from SWI-Prolog packs that are loaded from the R package.
-I am aware of two fixes.
+I don't know what is the underlying problem, but I am aware of two fixes.

 Either you invoke R below with LD_PRELOAD: